garrandall/popular-music-data/tracks/medley-stars-on-45.md

 It's so fine, it's sunshine
 It's the word, love

-Ahh, look at all the lonely people
+Ah, look at all the lonely people
-Ahh, look at all the lonely people
+Ah, look at all the lonely people

 When I'm walking beside her people tell me I'm lucky Yes, I know I'm a lucky guy
 I remember the first time I was lonely without her Can't stop thinking about her now
 Every little thing she does, she does for me, yeah
-And you know the things she does, she does for me, oooh
+And you know the things she does, she does for me, oh

 You tell me that you've got everything you want
 And your bird can sing